department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 - Workshop 1: Discussed existing fragmented health landscape and brainstormed what success looks like as OCTO and OCC work together going forward.
 - Workshop 2: Considered 3 concepts for moving My HealtheVet and the health-related things on VA.gov to a new health section of VA.gov.
 The health apartment concept won 80% consensus.
 After this workshop, the DHM Team met with groups in OCTO to get feedback on the health apartment concept and to get their ideas on projects that would move us towards the apartment.
 - Workshop 3: Reviewed project ideas and decided these 3 areas were top priority: notifications, appointments, and the health apartment.
-- Workshop 4: Looked at OCC’s and OCTO’s roadmaps and chose these areas to align roadmaps on in the near term: appointments, notifications, PGHD (patient-generated health data), secure messaging, and pharmacy.
+- Workshop 4: Looked at OCC’s and OCTO’s roadmaps and chose these areas to align on: appointments, notifications, PGHD (patient-generated health data), secure messaging, and pharmacy.
 We also designated OCTO and OCC points of contact for each of these 5 areas.

 The workshops brought OCTO and OCC together on a shared vision and path forward.
 Since our two offices have different cultures and ways of working, the Health Apartment Team will need to be flexible and creative as they collaborate with partners throughout OCTO and OCC.